Institute of Nano Optoelectronics Research and Technology (INOR)

 Institute of Nano Optoelectronics Research and Technology (INOR) focuses on research and development (R&D) from the areas of nanoscience, nanomaterials, nanofabrication and nanoengineering that are collectively building intellectual and technological bridges from nanoscale concepts to practical nano optoelectronic devices and systems.

-This institute has been considered to be one of the most modern and innovative research laboratory on optoelectronic and nanotechnology in Universiti Sains Malaysia which has an extensive range of equipments and facilities for growth, fabrication and characterization of optoelectronic and electronic devices at nanoscale.
-The physical structure and construction of the laboratory are estimated to be worth RM 1.6 million; the equipments and facilities have cost another 30 million and building was set up with total floor area of approximately 800 m2 and a standard clean room Class 100K setup.
+This institute has been considered to be one of the most modern and innovative research laboratories on optoelectronic and nanotechnology in Universiti Sains Malaysia which has an extensive range of equipment and facilities for growth, fabrication and characterization of optoelectronic and electronic devices at nanoscale.
+The physical structure and construction of the new laboratory are estimated to be worth RM 3 million (~USD 0.7 million); the equipment and facilities have cost another RM 15 million (~USD 3.5 million) and total floor area of approximately 300 m2.

-Currently, INOR offers a number of studies for Master and PhD programme for the following areas i.e Nano Materials Fabrication and Characterization, Nano Materials and Devices, Nano Device and Packaging, Modelling and Simulation of Nano Optoelectronic Devices, Nano Integrated Systems, Solid State Lighting System and Nano Optics field.
+Currently, INOR offers PhD and MSc (Optoelectronics) Research Mode program for the following areas i.e Nano Materials Fabrication and Characterization, Nano Materials and Devices, Nano Device and Packaging, Modelling and Simulation of Nano Optoelectronic Devices, Nano Integrated Systems, Solid State Lighting System and Nano Optics field.
+In addition, MSc (Nano-Optoelectronics) Mixed Mode program is also offered.

-INOR is also supported by strong collaborations with well-known national and international universities; the latest is with University of California Santa Barbara, in particular with the 2015 Nobel Laureate, Prof. Shuji Nakamura on the technology transfer programme related to GaN on GaN based LED research.
-We are ambitiously looking for future collaborations with more universities as well as industries in the related field.
+INOR is also supported by strong collaborations with well-known national and international universities as well as industries, in particular with the 2014 Nobel Laureate in Physics, Prof. Dr. Shuji Nakamura from the University of California Santa Barbara, on the technology transfer program related to GaN on GaN based LED research.
+We are ambitiously looking for future collaborations with more universities as well as industries in our niche areas: Nano and Advanced Materials, LED/Laser, Sensors, Solar Cell and Power Devices.